If you love street art and murals and live in Kentucky, then you’ll love the walk to view North Limestone street art in Lexington KY.

 A while ago Marisol was mentioning to me how much she missed seeing street art in California.
 Since relocating to Kentucky (during the pandemic) we hadn’t gotten out much unless it was in nature.
 So, I printed out a map of Lexington, loaded everyone into the car and we took off.

-The NoLi District of Lexington is full of the most beautiful street art.
+The NoLi District is full of the most beautiful street art in Lexington KY.

 We parked on North Limestone at The Nest, and then walked along North Limestone to Broomwagon Bikes & Cafe.
 I hope I have all of these in order of how we saw them.